The Best Free VPNs for Android 2026

 PrivadoVPN walks you through a tutorial when you first launch the app.

-Wide free server location options: PrivadoVPN has hundreds of free servers in 50 countries, allowing you to access regional streaming services in multiple countries.
+Wide free server location options: PrivadoVPN has 13 free server locations, allowing you to access regional streaming services in multiple countries.
 Our testing reveals that PrivadoVPN was able to unblock geo-restricted content without affecting internet speeds or causing errors.

-Decent data cap: Even with the 10 GB data limit per 30 days, our testing shows that it equals roughly 6.5 hours of streaming content.
+Decent data cap: Even with the 10 GB data limit per 30 days, our testing shows that this allows for roughly 6.5 hours of streaming content.

 What we didn’t like

-Data cap: There is also the 10 GB data limit per 30 days, which, if you are a light internet user, may be enough for you.
+Data cap: There is also the 10 GB data limit per 30 days, which may be enough if you are a light internet user.
 If you want to do heavy streaming, then it may not be enough.

 PrivadoVPN specs